 The book as an intermedia art form exists in an experimental terrain that challenges traditional disciplinary boundaries.
 It further speaks to our multimedia digital environment, by referencing systems and codes as well as themes such as mapping, delay, travel, utopia, obsolescence, emptiness, and socially engaged art.
 The precedents, politics, and formal explorations of artists’ books are largely rooted in twentieth-century avant-garde art and poetry movements, from Dada and Russian constructivism to concrete, Fluxus, minimalism, and conceptual art.

-Therefore, with events such as the artists’ book speed dating and the book party, SoVA and the library collaborated to give students direct experiences with processes, methods, and archives of contemporary art.
+With the artists’ book speed dating and book party, SoVA and the library collaborated to give students direct experiences with processes, methods, and archives of contemporary art.